About the Settlement

 State oversight of national banks for the first time.
 Something no court could award.
 National banks will be required to regularly report compliance with the settlement to an independent, outside monitor that reports to state Attorneys General.
 And servicers will have to pay heavy penalties for non-compliance with the settlement, including missed deadlines.

 ACCOUNTABILITY FOR BANKS BEYOND THIS SETTLEMENT

 This agreement holds the banks accountable for their wrongdoing on robo-signing and mortgage servicing.
-But from the beginning of Attorney General Schneiderman’s involvement in the negotiations, one of his top concerns was to make sure that the settlement did not immunize the banks from liability for other misconduct that may have contributed to the housing bubble and the housing market crash that precipitated the recession.
+But from the beginning of the Attorney General’s involvement in the negotiations, one of the top concerns was to make sure that the settlement did not immunize the banks from liability for other misconduct that may have contributed to the housing bubble and the housing market crash that precipitated the recession.
 This agreement achieved that goal.
-Among the critical legal claims Attorney General Schneiderman fought for, and successfully preserved, this settlement does not:
+Among the critical legal claims the Attorney General fought for, and successfully preserved, this settlement does not: